Rosalina121/ShairportGUI/readme.md

 $ npm start
 ```

+## Known issues
+* Sometimes, in very specific cases, the palette will be undefined and the app will crash.
+I will somehow handle this case in the future, but for now I recommend running it with a utility like [forever](https://www.npmjs.com/package/forever).
+  * I have to get to the bottom of this though.
+Goodbye Moonmen on Apple Music always triggers the crash.
+Perhaps it's jpg instead of png?

 ## Notes
 This project was build with Raspberry Pi Zero W in mind.
 While the server part works well on the Pi, the web part is somewhat sluggish, but works well on another computers on the LAN.
 Also because of this you'll find commented code that *will* work, just not so well on Pi (so animations, some CSS properties etc.).
 Also this hasn't been tested with many other resolutions than 1080p.
 There is no vertical mode (fixable with a `@media` query) and the scaling might not look that good on larger resolutions.